PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-06-20 06:45:20
+Last updated: 2024-06-20 06:46:27
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: The Boltons have always been as cruel as they are cunning, but this one seems a beast in human skin.  -  Robett Glover